-The Best Open Source Product Management Software List
+What Is Open Source Product Management Software?

 AtroDAM is a free, open source digital asset management system for product managers, retailers, and brands.
 Product profiles are automatically connected to all relevant digital assets (photos, documents, vidoes, etc.) according to internal links you define yourself.

 Their detail-oriented DAM system lets you assign favorite formats and sizers, perform mass uploads of assets with automatic duplicate checks, and easily export and import metadata using Excel.

 AtroDAM is free to use and the team offers a free demo upon request.

 StrikeTru’s smallPIM is a fully hosted, customizable, and agile open source product management software powered by Akeneo PIM Community Edition.